When you think of cooking on a budget, you may be thinking that you’ll need to be living off of beans and rice for the unforeseeable future.

 If you’re buying a watermelon in the middle of December vs. the middle of July, you’ll see that the prices vary greatly.
 Not only is it going to be more expensive in December, but the flavor is going to be much less desirable.

 Buying produce that’s in season is going to be more flavorful, and kinder to your wallet.
 Take a look at the seasonal produce guide to see what's in season right now.

 10. buy multi-purpose ingredients

-Buy some versatile produce that can be used in several of your dishes, but still provide different flavor profiles in each, so it doesn’t taste like you’re eating the same dish 5 times over – that’ll get old real fast.
+Buy some produce that can be used in several of your dishes, but still provide different flavor profiles in each, so it doesn’t taste like you’re eating the same dish 5 times over - that’ll get old real fast.

 Pro tip: Find out what produce and/or protein is on sale at your local grocery store, and plan your meals accordingly.
 You can also use our ingredient pairings when you need meal ideas.

-Bonus Cooking Tip:
+Bonus Cooking Tip